Solar Cell

 Third-generation Solar cells

-These innovative technologies blend the best features of 2nd and first generation cells.
-They are expected to have high efficiency (up to 30 percent) as do first-generation cells.
-They are more likely to be made of substances other that silicon (making second-generation photovoltaics (also known as OPVs), or perovskite crystals.
-Additionally, they may feature multiple junctions (made by several layers of different semiconducting material).
-They will be less expensive and more efficient as well as feasible than first or second generation cells.
+These new technologies combine the best qualities of the first and second generation cells.
+They promise high efficiency (up to 30 percent) similar to first-generation cells.
+They tend to be made of different materials than silicon (making second-generation photovoltaics, OPVs) or perovskite crystals.
+Furthermore, they could have multiple junctions (made by multiple layers from different semiconducting material).
+They would be more affordable as well as more efficient and feasible than first or second generation cells.
 The{ current|| record-setting} worldwide record in efficiency of the third generation solar cells is currently 28 percent.
-This was achieved in December of 2018 with a tandem perovskite-silicon solar cell.
+This record was set in December of 2018 with an equidistant perovskite solar cell.

 How are they made?

-1. Purify Silicon
+Stage 1: Purify Silicon

-Second Stage: Making Single Crystal Silicon
+2. Constructing Single Crystal Silicon

 Third Stage: Make cuts in the Silicon Wafers

-Fourth Stage Doping
+Stage 4: Doping

-Stage Five: Add electrical contacts
+Step Five: Add the electrical contacts

-Stage Six Step Six: Apply the Anti-Reflective Coating
+Step Six Step Six: Apply the Anti-Reflective Coating

 What amount of electrical energy can solar cells produce?